jjpryor/pyskeleton/README.md

 If there's more that they should know about, though, this is the place to mention:

-* Files, packages, services, or operations thatMyHotNEwTHing will alter, impact, or execute.
+* Files, packages, services, or operations that MyHotNEwTHing will alter, impact, or execute.
-* Dependencies thatMyHotNEwTHing automatically installs.
+* Dependencies that MyHotNEwTHing automatically installs.
 * Warnings or other important notices.

 ### Setup Requirements